owencm/ballista/docs/share_interface.md

 session has already ended.
 It is not possible for the requester to learn the identity of the chosen application.

-`performAction`'s promise may be rejected in the following cases:
+`performAction`'s promise may be rejected in the following cases (it is possible to distinguish between these three failure modes, but again, not learn the identity of the chosen application):

 * There were no apps available to handle that specific action.
 * The user cancelled the action instead of picking an app.
 * The payload could not be delivered to the target app (e.g., no service worker was registered, or the chosen native app could not be launched).

-It is possible to distinguish between these three failure modes (by the error type), but again, not learn the identity of the chosen application in the third case.

 We also provide a method for determining whether there are any applications that can handle a particular action: